cs480x-22c/a2-DataVis-5Ways/README.md

 ### Design Achievements
 - **Used matlab help Center to pick nice colors **:https://www.mathworks.com/help/matlab/creating_plots/specify-plot-colors.html
-- **Installed ColorZilla**: Helped me make legends and identify colors
+- **Installed ColorZilla**: Helped me make legends and identify colors in hexadecimal.
+- **Used circle outline in d3**: I did this to better highlight cars that were similar to one another in terms of weight and MPG.